1. Resource Library

 Here’s a scenario you might relate to:

-Your customer contacts your sales team to tell them about the issue and sends a photo documenting the damage.
-They get verbal confirmation from a sales rep that the damaged goods will be subtracted from the amount they owe.
+Step 2 — Your customer contacts your sales team to inform them of the issue and attaches a photo documenting the damage.
+Sales then provides verbal confirmation that the damaged goods will be subtracted from the amount they owe.
+That sales rep then forgets—for any number of reasons—to inform AR about the agreed deduction.

-This is just one of many complications your AR team faces daily.
+This is just one of many common problems with accounts receivable your team faces daily.
 In situations like these, customers might even question whether they want to continue doing business with you.
+So much of the frustration experienced in the invoice-to-cash process is a result of miscommunication.

-This is the AR Disconnect.
+‼️ This is the AR Disconnect ‼️

 It’s the chasm that forms between you and your customers during the payment process due to a lack of transparency into receivables, ineffective communication methods, and a reliance on manual workflows.